Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

                                   r-Wave

-                    A MATLAB toolbox for quantitative ulrasound tomography using two-point ray tracing
+                    A MATLAB toolbox for quantitative ulrasound tomography of soft tissues using two-point ray tracing
 ____________________________________________________________________________